Gilles de Rais: Early life

 In this document, Gilles de Rais's father declares that he is "suffering from a serious bodily infirmity" ("infirmitate gravi detentus corpore"), with no further details.
 Matei Cazacu cautiously hypothesizes that the cause of death was malaria, a disease rife in the Vendée at the time.

+The medieval historian Valérie Toureille has suggested that Guy de Rais may have been wounded at the Battle of Agincourt and taken back to Brittany, where he died.
+However, no contemporary sources support this hypothesis.

 In a fictional account, journalist and novelist Pierre La Mazière (1879–1947) portrayed Gilles de Rais's father as having been gored by a wild boar during a hunting accident, a spectacular death narrated again in a novel by Marc Dubu and then in an essay by Georges Meunier.
 From then on, this fictional event was successively taken at face value by various authors.)

-The two orphan brothers Gilles and René were raised by their maternal grandfather, Jean de Craon, lord of La Suze and Champtocé.
-Jean de Craon's son Amaury died at the Battle of Agincourt in October 1415, a confrontation in which several members of his household perished in addition to his sole male successor.
-This prompted him to take charge of and manage the property of Gilles and René, who had become his sole heirs.
-In this way, Jean de Craon broke the will and testament of Guy de Laval-Rais, which appointed Jean II Tournemine de la Hunaudaye as "guardian, tutor, protector, defender and legitimate administrator" of the two orphans.
+The House of Craon suffered heavy losses at the Battle of Agincourt in October 1415.
+Among those killed were Jean de Craon's only son, Amaury de Briolay, and several other members of the Craon family.
+Gilles and René consequently became the sole heirs of Jean de Craon, who raised them at the Château de Champtocé after they were orphaned.
+In doing so, their maternal grandfather disregarded the provisions of the last will and testament of Guy de Rais, which had appointed Jean II Tournemine de la Hunaudaye as the "guardian, tutor, protector, defender and lawful administrator" of the two orphans.

-Matrimonial projects
+Marriage and Issue

-On 4 January 1417, Jean de Craon betrothed his grandson Gilles de Rais to a wealthy Norman heiress, Jeanne Paynel, daughter of Foulques VI Paynel, lord of Hambye and Bricquebec.
-However, the Parlement of Paris forbade the marriage until Jeanne Paynel came of age.
-This marriage project never materialized but not because of Jeanne Paynel's presumed death, as some authors have argued, since she certainly became an abbess of Lisieux's Benedictine convent.
+On 4 January 1417, Jean de Craon betrothed his grandson, Gilles de Rais, to Jeanne Paynel, the wealthy Norman heiress and daughter of Foulques VI Paynel, seigneur de Hambye and Bricquebec.
+Although the Parlement of Paris forbade the marriage until Jeanne Paynel came of age, it never took place for unknown reasons.
+Jeanne later became abbess of the Benedictine convent of Lisieux.

 Jean de Craon then betrothed Gilles de Rais to a niece of John V, Duke of Brittany: Béatrice of Rohan, daughter of Alain IX of Rohan and Marguerite of Brittany.
-The contract, dated Vannes 28 November 1418, was not followed up for some unknown reason (maybe Beatrice's death).
+The contract, dated Vannes 28 November 1418, was not carried out, possibly due to Beatrice's death.